'Significant' milestone: NZ's population hits 5 million

 It took just 17 years to add one million people after hitting 4 million in 2003.
 About half that million came from natural increase (births minus deaths) with the other half coming from net migration.

-On average, the population has grown by 1.8 percent a year since 2013, driven by net migration.
+On average, the population has grown by 1.8 per cent a year since 2013, driven by net migration.

 READ MORE: